-Green or black stains can also be stains due to algae.
+Green or black stains can also be stains due to black algae.
 To test whether these are due to metal or algae, conduct the vitamin C test by holding a vitamin C tablet against the stain for 30 seconds.

 If the stain does not change, it is algae.
 If the stain lightens or vanishes, it is due to metal.